Around YOUR World in Half A Day

-The following gives an outline of how the program works.
+The following gives an outline of how the workshop works.
 The objective is to provide teachers with another tool in their toolbelt for providing differentiated, integrated learning that is easily linked to the curriculum for a learning level.

 - Teacher briefing online session (will provide videos too)